 The page updates to display the selected data.

-For more about the capacity planning functionality of the HPE Consumption Analytics Portal, see Capacity planning.
+For more about the capacity planning functionality of the HPE Consumption Analytics platform, see Capacity planning.

 Exporting your results